2012 North Carolina Senate election: Detailed results

-Districts 1-25
+Districts 1–25

 District 1

 Incumbent Democrat Stan M. White has represented the 1st district since 2011.

 District 2

-Incumbent Republican Jean R. Preston has represented the 2nd district since 2007.
+Incumbent Republican Jean Preston has represented the 2nd district since 2007.
 Preston did not seek re-election.
-Representative Norman Sanderson won the open seat.
+Representative Norman W. Sanderson won the open seat.

 District 3

 Incumbent Democrat Clark Jenkins has represented the 3rd district since 2003.

 District 4

-Incumbent Democrat Ed Jones has represented the 4th district since 2007.
+Incumbent Democrat Edward Jones has represented the 4th district since 2007.

 District 5

 The 5th district is an open seat that includes Democratic leaning areas in Greene, Pitt, Lenoir, and Wayne counties.
-Democrat Donald G. Davis who represented a different version of the 5th district from 2009 to 2011 won the open seat.
+Democrat Don Davis who represented a different version of the 5th district from 2009 to 2011 won the open seat.

 District 6

 Incumbent Republican Majority Leader Harry Brown has represented the 6th district since 2004.

 District 7

 The new 7th district is the successor to the old 5th district, but it has been drawn to be more Republican leaning than its predecessor.
 It now includes mostly Republican leaning areas in Pitt, Lenoir, and Wayne counties.
-Incumbent Republican Louis Pate, who has represented the 5th district since 2011, successfully sought re-election here.
+Incumbent Republican Louis M. Pate Jr., who has represented the 5th district since 2011, successfully sought re-election here.